Decision tree: Increasing the number of levels of the tree

 The accuracy of the decision tree can change based on the depth of the decision tree.
 In many cases, the tree's leaves are pure nodes.
 When a node is pure, it means that all the data in that node belongs to a single class.
 For example, if the classes in the data set are Cancer and Non-Cancer a leaf node would be considered pure when all the sample data in a leaf node is part of only one class, either cancer or non-cancer.
-It is important to note that a deeper tree is not always better when optimizing the decision tree.
+A deeper tree is not always better when optimizing the decision tree.
 A deeper tree can influence the runtime in a negative way.
 If a certain classification algorithm is being used, then a deeper tree could mean the runtime of this classification algorithm is significantly slower.
 There is also the possibility that the actual algorithm building the decision tree will get significantly slower as the tree gets deeper.
 If the tree-building algorithm being used splits pure nodes, then a decrease in the overall accuracy of the tree classifier could be experienced.

+As depth increases, the bias decreases as variance increases, following the phenomenon of the bias-variance tradeoff.
 Occasionally, going deeper in the tree can cause an accuracy decrease in general, so it is very important to test modifying the depth of the decision tree and selecting the depth that produces the best results.
+This instability of decision trees can be accredited to the intrinsic hierarchal structure a tree forms.
+Shallower nodes can propagate error down to following nodes, weakening the accuracy of the model.

 To summarize, observe the points below, we will define the number D as the depth of the tree.

 Possible advantages of increasing the number D: